Your First 6 Months — BJJ Beginner Roadmap

 7–9 Hours Is Your Best Supplement

 Motor patterns, technique recall, and injury recovery all happen during sleep.
 Before spending money on supplements, fix your sleep.
-Nothing else comes close in terms of training return per investment.
+Nothing else comes close in return per investment.

 Nutrition